AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 # formsflow.ai Rest API

 **formsflow.ai** has built this adaptive tier for correlating form management, BPM and analytics together.

 The goal of the REST API is to provide access to all relevant interfaces of the system.
+It's build using Python 🐍.

 ## Table of Content
 * [Prerequisites](#prerequisites)